linzebing/linzebing.github.io/_posts/2020-05-16-paper-reading-computation-reuse.markdown

 First, we present detailed analysis of the computation reuse opportunity in our production clusters to get a sense of magnitude of the problem and the expected gains.
 Overlaps often occur at shuffle boundaries.

-To enable computation reuse over recurring jjobs, key idea is to use a combination of normalized and precise hashed (called _signatures_) for computation subgraphs.
+To enable computation reuse over recurring jobs, key idea is to use a combination of normalized and precise hashed (called _signatures_) for computation subgraphs.

 The CLOUDVIEWS analyzer captures the set of interesting computations to reuse based on their prior runs, plugs in custom view selection methods to select the view to materialize given a set of constraints, picks the physical design for the materialized views, and also determines the expiry of each of the materialized views.